 Workplace Injuries and Illnesses

+When you’re hurt at work, you might be concerned about whether the injuries you’ve suffered are covered.
+That’s especially true for those suffering from diseases, such as lung diseases, caused by exposure to chemicals or repetitive stress injuries, such as tendonitis, carpal tunnel syndrome, back strains and sprains, and shin splints.
 If your injury was related to your job, you should be eligible for compensation that covers your expenses.
 For example, if you suffered a brain injury, you should receive benefits that cover your medical expenses and a portion of your wages for your recovery.
-If the insurance company is demanding more evidence of your injury, though, you may need an Iowa workers comp attorney for help.
+If the insurance company is demanding more evidence of your injury, though, you may need an Iowa workers' comp attorney for help.

 You Can Appeal Your Denial

 If you’ve already tried to get your benefits for an injury at work, you might have been disappointed to find that you were denied your benefits.
 Your employer or their insurance company may have refused to supply benefits on grounds that you believe to be unfair.
 For example, common reasons sited for benefit claim denials include alleged invalid employer-employee relationships, qualifying injuries, disputes regarding the cause of the injury, and failing to file within the workers' compensation time limit.You’re not out of luck just because you’ve been denied compensation.
 The Workers' Compensation Act of Iowa gives you the right to appeal denied claims.
 Talk to your work compensation lawyer about taking your claim to court.
 Your lawyer can help you analyze the denial reason, set a workers' compensation hearing date, and speak in front of the Iowa Workers' Compensation Commissioner on your behalf.

 Learn More with a Workers' Comp Lawyer in Iowa